Spokane Trophy: History

 The crew of the Arleigh Burke-class guided-missile destroyer assembled on the forecastle to receive the prestigious Spokane Trophy during a ceremony, May 7, 2015.

 The crew of the guided-missile cruiser received the 2017 Spokane Trophy during a ceremony on board the ship, October 19, 2018.

 The crew of the guided-missile destroyer received the 2018 Spokane Trophy during a ceremony aboard the ship, September 26, 2019.

 The crew of the guided-missile destroyer USS Milius (DDG 69) received the 2019 Spokane Trophy.
 USS MILIUS is home-ported in Yokosuka, Japan and attached to Commander, Destroyer Squadron Fifteen (CDS 15).

 The crew of the guided-missile destroyer USS Stockdale (DDG 106) received the 2024 Spokane Trophy.
 USS STOCKDALE is home-ported in San Diego, California.
 During her 2024-25 deployment to 5th fleet, Stockdale participated in more combat than any other U.S. Navy ship since the end of World War II.

+The crew of the guided-missile destroyer USS Sterett (DDG 104) received the Spokane Trophy in both 2023 and 2025.
+Sterett is home-ported in San Diego, California and deployed under Destroyer Squadron One in both years she received the award.
+Sterett's 2025 award resulted from accomplishments during a combat deployment to the 5th Fleet area of operations.

 The Spokane Trophy, with the help of the Spokane Council of the Navy League of the United States and Navy Operational Support Center (NOSC) Spokane, returned home to Spokane, Washington, in the spring of 2008 for its 100th anniversary.